Found or Injured Wildlife Guide

 Sick or Injured Mammals

-An animal that is truly in need of help will exhibit signs of illness or injury such as shivering, vomiting, bleeding, or if you know it was attacked by another animal or hit by a car.
+An animal that is truly in need of help will exhibit signs of illness or injury such as shivering, vomiting, or bleeding.
+If you know it was injured by another animal or hit by a car, you may also need to seek help from a wildlife professional.

 Download a handy guide to caring for found baby mammals here.